 \subsection{Efficiency \& Lightweight Study (RQ5)}

-We compared the differences in \textit{training time}, \textit{memory footprint}, and \textit{performance} between \model and other time series or spatio-temporal forecasting models that incorporate exogenous variables on the \AirNineteen~dataset.
-Due to varying convergence epochs, for a fair comparison, we only present the average training time for the first 100 epochs.
-As shown in Figure \ref{fig:lightweight_study}, compared to several other methods, \model demonstrates a balance of performance, efficiency, and model parameter count.
-Furthermore, we can observe that: \ding{182} compared to time series models with different backbones, despite its lightweight model design, it leads to poor performance. \ding{183} compared to spatio-temporal method and the general exogenous variables modeling method with the same backbone (\ie, MAGCRN, ChronosX), we achieved further performance improvement while maintaining similar parameters and training time.
+We evaluated the \textit{training time}, \textit{memory footprint}, and \textit{performance} of \model against other forecasting models incorporating exogenous variables on the \AirNineteen~dataset.
+To ensure fair comparison given varying convergence rates, we report the average training time (first 100 epochs).
+As shown in Figure \ref{fig:lightweight_study}, \model strikes a favorable balance between performance, efficiency, and parameter count.
+Specifically: \ding{182} Compared to time series models, purely lightweight designs often lead to inferior performance. \ding{183} Compared to ST and general exogenous variable modeling methods using the same backbone (\ie, MAGCRN, ChronosX), our approach achieves superior performance while maintaining comparable parameter counts and training times.